Node Base Configuration

 Configuring Peer-to-Peer Networking

-For best results, run pnc--batcher with a static IP address that is accessible from the public Internet.
+For best results, run devium--batcher with a static IP address that is accessible from the public Internet.
 For Kubernetes deployments, this can be achieved by configuring a dedicated Ingress with an external IP, and using the --p2p.advertise.ip flag to specify the IP address of the load balancer when advertising IP addresses to peers.

 The default port for the peer-to-peer network is 9003.
 You will need to open this port on your firewall to receive unsubmitted blocks.
 For your node to be discoverable, this port must be accessible via both TCP and UDP protocols.